rhaleblian/dslibris/README.txt

 Herein lie dslibris and supporting libraries.
-The method below assumes you are using MSYS/MINGW with devkitPro.
+The method below assumes you are using either MSYS/MINGW with devkitPro.

- To build:

-1. get the files

-export CVSROOT=:ext:eris.kicks-ass.net:/usr/local/cvsroot
-export CVS_RSH=ssh
-cvs co nds/dslibris
-cvs co nds/expat
-cvs co nds/freetype

-You may need to install MINGW to get cvs.

-2. configure and make expat and freetype
+PREREQUISITES

+devkitPro (on SourceForge);
+Linux, or Windows with MSYS/MINGW.

+BUILDING

-cd nds/expat
+cd ndsibris/trunk
-./arm-configure
 make
-make install

-cd ../../nds/freetype
-./arm-configure
-make
-make install

-The libs will be installed in $DEVKITARM/lib and $DEVKITARM/include.

-3. make dslibris

-cd ../../nds/dslibris
-make
+INSTALLATION

+see INSTALL.txt